 The Online Workshop

-The Online Workshop is an eight week long session in which the trainees participate as students, learn about online practices, and experience an ANGEL course.
+The Online Workshop is a five-week long session in which the trainees participate as students, learn about online teaching practices, and apply online design principles.
 Participants learn about Quality Matters practices, have access to tutorials, and also have access to two Online sample courses developed by our RACC faculty.
 You must have succesfully completed the Introductory and Intermediate hands-on training modules before you can take this online workshop.
-To register for the Online Workshop, contac the Director of Online Education via email at firstname.lastname@example.org.
+To register for the Online Workshop, contact the Director of Online Education via email at firstname.lastname@example.org.

 Collaborate is a web conferencing tool to facilitate live multimedia sessions.
 Instructors can conduct live office hours, orientation, or class lectures so that students/participants from remote locations can attend these sessions via the Internet through Collaborate.
 With features beyond basic audio/video chat, such as the interactive whiteboard, application/desktop sharing, or web tour, instructors can enhance their hybrid or online courses and build meaningful connections with their students.You must have succesfully completed the Introductory Level and Intermediate Level hands-on training modules before you can take this training.
 The Collaborate training module consists of two training sessions on weekdays and one Saturday (4 hour long) session.
 This training can be taken on campus or off campus.